mirkokiefer/histo-fs/README.md

 - **no timestamps**: history based 3-way merging
 - **distributed**: merging does not require a central server
 - **no change tracing**: change tracing is not necessary - support diff computation on the fly
+- **data agnostic**: leave diff and merge of the actual data to plugins
 - **be small**: only implement the functional parts of syncing - leave everything else to the application (transport, persistence)
 - **sensitive defaults**: have defaults that *just work* but still support custom logic (e.g. for conflict resolution)